 They have a strong track record of innovation.
 They constantly develop new and improved chip designs and look for ways to make their AI hardware even more powerful.
 This focus on cutting-edge tech keeps them at the forefront of AI hardware development.

-Built a Whole AI Ecosystem
+Building a Complete AI Ecosystem

 It’s not just about the chips anymore.
 NVIDIA realized that companies needed more than just powerful hardware to use AI effectively.
 That’s why they built a whole ecosystem of software, tools, and partnerships that make it easier for companies to use AI.

 As AI became more powerful, it also needed more muscle behind it.
 That’s where NVIDIA’s chips came in.
 Because they were so good at handling complex calculations, they became the go-to choice for big tech companies building massive data centers.
-These data centers are like the brains of AI and NVIDIA’s data center chips are the supercharged neurons powering them.
+These data centers are like the brains of AI, and NVIDIA’s data center chips are the supercharged neurons powering them.

 Core Business Offerings of NVIDIA